Edit on GitHub Ask developers in the Community

 IOX ID

 Each model of IOX is assigned an IOX ID by Geotab, similar to each model of car having a model name.
 Integrators shall contact Geotab to get an IOX ID assigned.
 The IOX ID does not need to be included in the IOX Serial Number.
-Integrator shall report the IOX ID in byte 7 of the Poll Response (0x02).
+Integrators shall report the IOX ID in byte 7 of the Poll Response (0x02).

 Acknowledge Process

 1. Each IOX should receive an ACK from the GO device for every message sent.
-If an ACK is not received within 100 ms, the IOX should repeat the message before sending anything else.
+If an ACK is not received within 150 ms, the IOX should repeat the message before sending anything else.

 Polling

 After powering up, the GO device will poll all IOXs every 7 seconds.
 Each IOX must respond to this poll by obeying the ACK rules.
+Unless otherwise described, most commands can only be sent after the first poll (handshake) is completed with the GO device.

 Device Removed